Vehicle registration plates of Hungary: Others

 According to an Ordinance, accepted in 2019, plates from the normal series will be issued instead of 'Y' plates.
 'M' plates will be replaced by 'I', general temporary plates.
-Date of introduction was moved from Jan, 2021 to Jul, 2022.
+Date of introduction was moved from January 2021 to July 2022.

 Temporary plates

 The format is one letter and five numbers, separated with a hyphen.
 On the right side two small numbers are indicating the year of issue (E, P, Z plates) or the year when it is valid (V plates).
 For instance, 16 means 2016.
 No EU version of these plates.

 E, P and Z plates will be replaced with general I plate according to a new Ordinance, accepted in 2019.
 V plates will be ceased.
 Date of introduction was moved from Jan, 2021 to Jul, 2022.